raneem-yad/CO-nsious/README.md

             A link/button to record a carbon-saving measure taken.

-            Goes to a page that lists pre-defined carbon-saving measures e.g.:
+            Arrives at a page that offers a button to record carbon-saving measures taken (in transport) and gives another button to allow the user to record energy-saving suggestions (in the categories of Transport, Waste reduction and Energy saving)

+            The first button provides a list of transport-related carbon-saving measures.
+                (e.g.):
                 Arrived by bike (gives me 20 points) Arrived by public transport (gives me 10 points) Arrived through car-sharing (gives me 5 points)

-            Employee clicks on one of the options and is taken back to the logged-in homepage
+                Employee clicks on one of the options and is taken back to the logged-in homepage.

+            The second, suggestion, button, allows the user to describe their carbon-reduction measure via a name and text descriptions.